-On April 5, 2012, President Obama signed into law the Jumpstart Our Business Startups (JOBS) Act, a series of legislative provisions intended to facilitate capital formation in the United States.
-Part of this legislation included the CROWDFUND Act, which makes significant changes in current federal and state securities laws.
+The Jumpstart Our Business Startups (JOBS) Act, a series of legislative provisions intended to facilitate capital formation in the United States, was signed into law in 2012.
+This legislation included the CROWDFUND Act, which made significant changes to current federal and state securities laws.

-The CROWDFUND Act will allow entrepreneurs to raise capital by offering to sell interests in their businesses over the Internet.
-Under the CROWDFUND Act, a small business will be allowed to raise $1 million in a 12-month period by selling its securities to investors without registering that offering with federal or state securities regulators.
+The CROWDFUND Act allows entrepreneurs to raise capital by offering to sell interests in their businesses over the Internet.
+Under the CROWDFUND Act, a small business is allowed to raise $1 million in a 12-month period by selling its securities to investors without registering that offering with federal or state securities regulators.
 However, the Act places limitations on how and to whom a small business can sell its securities.
-As directed by the Act, the Securities and Exchange Commission (SEC) has proposed rules to implement a new exemption to allow securities sales through crowdfunding.
-(Revised: November 26, 2013)
+In May 2016, the Securities and Exchange Commission (SEC) issued rules to implement this new exemption to allow securities sales through crowdfunding.

 What is Crowdfunding?